roman-milk/roman-milk.github.io/here-we-go-again.md

+===

- ****** Here We Go Again Ch.
-03 ****** byJust_Plain_Bob© Two years after striking my deal with Hank Marsha, Hank's secretary, called me in a panic.
+Two years after striking my deal with Hank Marsha, Hank's secretary, called me in a panic.
 She had gone into Hank's office and found him face down on his desk and she couldn't get him to respond.
 I told her to call 911 and I rushed over to his office.
 I felt for a pulse, but couldn't find one and I got him on the floor and started doing CPR on him and I kept it up until the paramedics arrived, but it was no use.
 He was gone.

  Knowing that Michelle and Ronnie didn't get along all that well and figuring that I would break the news a little more gently than Michelle would I called Ronnie first and let her know what happened and where the paramedics were taking Hank.
 And then I called Michelle who was in a meeting at the Hilton.
 I was a little shocked at her response to the news.